cmoa/collection/README.md

 ##Usage Guidelines
 The dataset contains data and metadata about over 30k objects in the collection of [Carnegie Museum of Art](http://www.cmoa.org) in Pittsburgh, PA, USA.
 We are providing this data without restrictions for all to enjoy.
 We've got a few guidelines, but we've worked hard to make this dataset as open and explorable as possible.

-Please [contact us](mailto:info@cmoa.org) if you have any questions.
+Please [contact us](mailto:webmaster@cmoa.org) if you have any questions.

 ###Image usage
-The dataset provides links to collections images on CMOA's [collections search page](http://www.cmoa.org/collection/), but does not provide the images themselves.
+The dataset provides links to collections images on CMOA’s [collections search page](http://www.cmoa.org/collection/), but does not provide the images themselves.

 __Images are not covered under the same license as the dataset.__

-If you would like to license images of artworks in CMOA's collection, please contact the [Rights and Reproduction Department](http://www.cmoa.org/Collection.aspx?id=17514).
+If you would like to license images of artworks in CMOA’s collection, please contact the [Rights and Reproduction Department](http://www.cmoa.org/Collection.aspx?id=17514).

 ###Dataset Integrity